jens-limbach/SSv2-custom-sample-object/README.md

 This is a step by step instruction how to create an already more complete custom services including value selectors and a custom UI.

-📺**Video Tutorial**: You can either follow the steps below or watch the video (10 minutes) where I show each and every step needed in full detail.
+📺**Video Tutorial**: This video is based on a different custom object but it gives you in 10 minutes all the steps involved in creating your first custom service.

 -> [Video Tutorial - Custom Services](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_5r2suzns)